 - Read carefully.
 Be sure you thoroughly understand the position and expectations of the organization.
 Determine if this is the right fit for you before accepting.

 - Consider the salary.
-Students in the College of IST report an average starting salary of about $65,000 with an average signing bonus of about $6,000.
+Students in the College of IST report an average starting salary of about $78,000 with an average signing bonus of more than $7,000.
 Other sites like Glassdoor.com and CollegeGrad's Salary Calculator can provide you with industry and national averages based on your skills and qualifications.

 - Respond to the Offer.
 Take action to accept or decline the offer.
 Remember that if you intend to decline the offer, it is never acceptable not to inform the organization.